jasonnicholson/GetReferences/README.md

 #Known Issues:
 -Sometimes the document manager does not return the references of a drawing even though they exist.
 This is a problem with the SolidWorks Document Manger and not the code of GetReferences.
 The break down occurs when the Document Manager call SwDMDocument13::GetAllExternalReferences4 returns an empty string array but its not "null."
 Even trying to access the zeroth element of the string array returns a "out of bounds error."
 My hunch is the SolidWorks file is damaged.
 Note that in 26,000 test files, only three returned this error.
 This error will return the following: "Object reference not set to an instance of an object.   at GetReferences.Program.GetDrawingReferences(SwDMDocument dmDoc)    at GetReferences.Program.Main(String[] args) File is internally damaged, .Net error occurred, or GetReferences.exe has a Bug."
 Note that this error will occur for files that do not have references but the string array returned by SwDMDocument13::GetAllExternalReferences4 is not "null."

+# Command Line Instructions

+Syntax
+    [option] [ParentFilePath]

+Output for Parts
+    ""ParentFilePath""      ""ChildFilePath""

+Output for Assemblies
+    ""ParentFilePath""      ""ChildFilePath""

+Output for Assemblies
+    ""ParentFilePath""      ""ChildFilePath""

+Only one Filename is accepted.
+No wildcars allowed.
+If the path has spaces use quotes around it.
+Note that the file must have one of the following file extensions: .sldasm, .slddrw, .sldprt, .asm, .drw, or .prt.
+The output is tab delimited.
+This makes it easy to redirect the output to a text file that can be opened as spreadsheet.

+Options
+    /q      Quiet mode.
+Suppresses the current message.
+It does not suppress the one line error messages related to problems opening SolidWorks Files.
+Quiet mode is useful for batch files when you are directing the output to a file.
+The main error message is suppressed but you are still informed about problems opening files.